Overview

 Where this service is commonly used.

-Retail and service-commercial shells
+Retail and service-commercial buildings in the rural corridor

-What owners and developers usually need to keep visible
+What metal building owners need to keep visible in the Fulshear corridor

 What owners usually need to keep visible.